Claire Clairmont: Early life

-Byron
+Travels through Europe with the Shelleys

 At 16, Clairmont was a lively brunette with a good singing voice and a hunger for recognition.
 Her home life had become increasingly tense as her stepfather William Godwin sank deeper into debt and her mother's relations with Godwin's daughter Mary became more strained.
 Clairmont aided her stepsister's clandestine meetings with Percy Bysshe Shelley, who had professed a belief in free love and soon left his own wife, Harriet, and two small children to be with Mary.
 When Mary ran away with Shelley in July 1814, Clairmont went with them.
 Clairmont's mother traced the group to an inn in Calais, but could not make Clairmont go home with her.
 Godwin needed the financial assistance that the aristocratic Shelley could provide.

 Clairmont remained in the Shelley household in their wanderings across Europe.
 The three young people traipsed across war-torn France and into Switzerland, fancying themselves as characters in a romantic novel, as Mary Shelley later recalled, but always reading widely, writing, and discussing the creative process.
 On the journey, Clairmont read Rousseau, Shakespeare and the works of Mary's mother, Mary Wollstonecraft.
-"What shall poor Cordelia do – Love & be silent," Clairmont wrote in her journal while reading King Lear.
+"What shall poor Cordelia do – Love & be silent", Clairmont wrote in her journal while reading King Lear.
 "Oh [th]is is true – Real Love will never [sh]ew itself to the eye of broad day – it courts the secret glades."
 Clairmont's emotions were so stirred by Cordelia that she had one of her "horrors", a hysterical fit, Mary Shelley recorded in her own journal entry for the same day.
 Clairmont, who was surrounded by poets and writers, also made her own literary attempts.
 During the summer of 1814, she started a story titled The Idiot, which has since been lost.
 In 1817–1818, she wrote a book, which Percy Bysshe Shelley tried without success to have published.
 Although Clairmont lacked the literary talent of her stepsister and brother-in-law, she always longed to take centre stage.
 It was during this period that she changed her name from "Jane", first to "Clara" and finally to the more romantic-sounding "Claire".